claytv/DEND-Capstone-Project/README.md

 # DEND-Captsone
-Capstone project for the data engineering nanodegree
+Capstone project for the Udacity Data Engineering Nanodegree

 ## SCOPE